-Peyton Manning looks on from the Colts sideline in December.
-(Rob Carr / Getty Images )
+Peyton Manning looks back at the Colts fans before taking the field in 2008.
+(Kevin Terrell / Getty Images )

-Writers from around Tribune Co. will be discussing what the expectations of Manning and the Broncos should be this season.
-Check back throughout the day for their responses.
-And join the conversation by voting in the poll and leaving a comment of your own.
+Writers from around the Tribune Co. discuss where they think Manning might land.
+Check back throughout the day for more responses.
+And let us know where you think Manning should play next season by leaving a comment of your own.

 Sam Farmer, Los Angeles Times